 - Professional education and training on sustainability and design

-Richard V. Piacentini, Phipps’ executive director, is responsible for the first LEED® visitor center in a public garden, the world’s most energy-efficient conservatory, the first LEED greenhouse, and the Center for Sustainable Landscapes, designed to meet the Living Building Challenge.
+Richard V. Piacentini, Phipps’ executive director, is responsible for the first LEED® visitor center in a public garden, the energy-efficient Tropical Forest Conservatory, the first LEED greenhouse, and the Center for Sustainable Landscapes, designed to meet the Living Building Challenge.
 He is the recipient of a Living Building Challenge Hero Award, and USGBC, ASID and Green Building Alliance Leadership Awards.

 Jason Wirick, LEED AP is Phipps’ director of facilities and sustainability, working to advance sustainable design, and initiate safe, healthy and green operating practices.
 He holds a B.S. from Virginia Tech University and a M.B.A., with a focus on corporate sustainability and social responsibility, from Duquesne University.
 Jason has supervised hundreds of contractors on award-winning projects.